We use affiliate links and may receive a small commission on purchases. Read more about us.

 The Double Shot:

-Drybar Double Shot Oval Blow Dryer Brush
+Drybar The Double Shot Oval Blow-Dryer Brush

-Model Name/ Number: 900-2225-4
+Model name/ number: 900-2225-4

 Price: $150

-Cons: Oval shape can’t create curls
+Cons: oval shape can’t create curls, bulky

 In-depth review: Drybar The Double Shot Oval Blow-Dryer Brush Review